-The TRITON Infrastructure Setup program closes and the Web Security component installer launches.
+The TRITON Infrastructure Setup program closes and the web component installer launches.
 Continue with the next section.

-Step 3: Install the TRITON RiskVision manager
+Step 3: Install the TRITON Manager

 - 1. On the Select Components screen, select the following components to install, and then click Next.

-- Log Server
+- ■ Log Server

 - Linking Service (selected by default)

 - Real-Time Monitor

-Note that TRITON - Web Security (the primary component supporting the TRITON RiskVision manager) is selected by default and cannot be deselected.
+Note that TRITON AP-WEB (the primary component supporting the TRITON Manager) is selected by default and cannot be deselected.

-- On Policy Server Connection screen, enter the IP address and port used by Policy Server (the IP address of the appliance C interface and 55806, by default).
-When you are finished, click Next. - 3.
+- 2. On Policy Server Connection screen, enter the IP address and port used by Policy Server (the IP address of the appliance C interface and 55806, by default), and then click Next. - 3.
 If the management server machine does not include a supported version of the Microsoft SQL Server Native Client and related tools, you are prompted to install the required components.
 Follow the on-screen prompts to complete this process. - 4.
-Use the Log Database Location screen to specify the IP address or hostname of the SQL Server instance that will host the reporting database (if prompted), and provide a path for the database files. - When you are finished, click Next. - 5.
-On the Optimize Log Database Size screen, select Log Web page visits.
+Use the Log Database Location screen to specify the IP address or hostname of the SQL Server instance that will host the reporting database (if prompted), and provide a path for the database files, and then click Next. - 5.
+On the Optimize Log Database Size screen, select Log Web page visits, and then click Next. - 6.
+On the Filtering Service Communication screen, provide the IP address and port used by Filtering Service (the IP address of the appliance C interface and 15868), and then click Next. - 7.
+On the Pre-Installation Summary screen, verify the information shown. - 8.
+Click Next to start the installation.
+The installation progress screen displays.
+Wait for installation to complete. - 9.
+On the Installation Complete screen, click Next.